 Following his AIDS Ride tenure, Robinson began focusing on his directing career when he became a member of Outrageous Fortune Theatre Workshop (formerly Circle Rep.).
 He received the 2006 New York Fringe Festival Best Director award for the play Don’t Ask.
 He has directed dozens of plays and musicals throughout the USA.

-As an accomplished collaborator and associate, he assistant-directed American Conservatory Theatre's premiere of The House of Mirth; coached Kevin Bacon for his one-man Broadway play An Almost Holy Picture, and was awarded Stage Directors and Choreographers Foundation observerships on both the Roundabout Theatre Company’s all-star Broadway revival of The Women staring Cynthia Nixon, and NBC’s hit television series Will & Grace, for which he apprenticed under James Burrows.
+As a collaborator and associate, he assistant-directed American Conservatory Theatre's premiere of The House of Mirth; coached Kevin Bacon for his one-man Broadway play An Almost Holy Picture, and was awarded Stage Directors and Choreographers Foundation observerships on both the Roundabout Theatre Company’s all-star Broadway revival of The Women staring Cynthia Nixon, and NBC’s hit television series Will & Grace, for which he apprenticed under James Burrows.

 He is a proud member of the Society of Stage Directors & Choreographers, the Screen Actors Guild, Actors Equity Association and ASCAP.

 Robinson has mentored graduate dramatic writing students as a founding member of First Look Theatre Company at NYU’s Tisch School of the Arts.
 He was also a founding member of the Stage Directors and Choreographers Foundation’s Artists’ Action Committee advisory panel which creates programming and career-building opportunities for rising stage directors.
-He has been a guest teacher and lecturer at NYU, Hofstra University, The New School, North Shore Music Theatre’s Summer Conservatory, and the American Academy of Dramatic Arts.
-Upon the nomination by Daryl Roth, he was accepted into the Commercial Theatre Institute’s Producers Training Intensive.
+He has been a guest teacher at NYU, Hofstra University, The New School, North Shore Music Theatre’s Summer Conservatory, and the American Academy of Dramatic Arts.
+Upon nomination by Daryl Roth, he was accepted into the Commercial Theatre Institute’s Producers Training Intensive.